GucciFlipFlops1917/Whisper-Speech-To-Text/README.md

 # Whisper-Speech-To-Text
-This is an implementation of OpenAI's Whisper for the purpose of speech-to-text via default microphone, enabling direct output to clipboard.
+This is an implementation of OpenAI's Whisper for the purpose of speech-to-text via your default microphone, enabling direct output to your clipboard and/or CLI.
+In addition, the script records and inferences with the press of a desired keystroke combination.

 ## Installation
 Installation is as easy as: